Contentify/Contentify/daux/docs/Development/09_Conventions.md

 ## Models

+Please use English names for models - or at least a name that Laravel can singularize and pluralize.

 To seperate a "model class" and a "model object" we use the term "model class" and if we use the term "model" it refers to a "model object".
 A variable called "model class" contains the name of a model class with its namespace, whereas a variable called "model name" contains the name of a model class without the namespace.

 ## Session Variables